 The School is the beneficiary of a considerable bequest in honor of William F. Kinne Fellows that has as its purpose the enrichment of the student's education through travel.
-A number of fellowships for the study of architecture and related fields are awarded annually to graduating students.
+A number of OFFICIAL PROPERTY OF COLUMBIA UNIVERSITY GSAPParchitecture and related fields are awarded annually to graduating students.
 Applications from members of the graduating class are considered for postgraduate travel and for travel during the summer preceding the final year of study.
 Specific requirements and guidelines are announced during the academic year.
 Students apply in the spring term of each year.